cartesi/compute/README.md

 ## Mainnet usage (WARNING)

-Given that the deployment of the Cartesi Compute contracts is deterministic, anyone can potentially deploy functional contracts with bytecode that matches the Cartesi Compute contracts on Ethereum Mainnet or Arbitrum Mainnet.
+Given that the deployment of the Cartesi Compute contracts is deterministic, anyone can potentially deploy functional contracts with bytecode and correct addresses that matches the correct compilation of the Cartesi Compute contracts on Ethereum Mainnet or Arbitrum Mainnet.

 Please note, however, these contracts and deployments haven't undergone a security audit.
 We view them as 'Mainnet Alpha', meaning they're in an early development stage and not recommended for your usage.